 1. Inspect Product Packaging: Make sure the package contains necessary information about the product such as its specifications and card speed, as well as all the appropriate labels, warranty info, and a proper UPC.
 Users may also verify with SD card manufacturer directly.

-2. Test the SD card with third-party software: For example, install the H2testw on your Windows computer (you can also run a similar tool called “F3” on Mac OS, and an app called SD Insight on Android device) and run the test, it will show you the real capacity of your SD card.
+2. Test the SD card with third-party software: For example, you could verify if you can write files to the advertised capacity for your SD card with software H2testw.
+Install the H2testw on your Windows computer (you can also run a similar tool called “F3” on Mac OS, and an app called SD Insight on Android device) and run the test, it will show you the real capacity of your SD card.

 If the SD card you are using is fake, it will report errors and show how much actual data was written and read from the card.